shurale/tox-bootstrap_list/README.md

-# tox-bootstrap_list

-Tox DHT bootstrap servers list
+# Tox DHT bootstrap servers list

 Actual official list of tox DHT bootstrap servers can be downloaded by command